OSC Policies, Waivers and Code of Conducts

 General Ice Etiquette:

-Food, drink and gum are not permitted on the ice.
+Food and drink are not permitted on the ice.
 Water bottles are acceptable but must be left at the boards.
-Glass bottles are prohibited.
+(Social Distanced) Glass bottles are prohibited.

 Due to Skate Canada Insurance policies, only registered Skate Canada members are permitted on the ice, except in a medical emergency.